-2021 £'000 2020 £'000 Group Principal and CEO basic salary as a multiple of the median of all staff 6.6:1 6.8:1 Group Principal and CEO total remuneration as a multiple of the median of all staff 7.7:1 7.5:1
+Group Principal and CEO basic salary as a multiple of the median of all staff £'000 6.6:1 2021 £'000 6.6:1 Group Principal and CEO total remuneration(excluding exit payment) as a multiple of the median of all staff 7.5:1 7.7:1 Group Principal and CEO total remuneration (including exit payment) as a multiple of the median of all staff 9:1 n/a

-All staff includes flexible/atypical staff but excludes payments to agency workers as agencies are paid via invoices and costs are not reported within total staff costs above.
-Details of the number of individuals involved and the number of hours worked has not been captured during the 2020-21 financial year.
+^{}All staff includes flexible/atypical staff but excludes payments to agency workers as agencies are paid via invoices and costs are not reported within total staff costs above.
+Details of the number of individuals involved and the number of hours worked has not been captured during the 2021-22 financial year.